Robin's inequality for new families of integers: Proofs

-\end{lemma} \begin{proof} The proof can be found at \cite{G} Lemma 2. \end{proof} We now take a look at a way to establish a new upper bound for $n/\varphi(n)$ for $n > e^{e^{23.762143}}$.
+\end{lemma} \begin{proof} This is Lemma 2 in \cite{G}. \end{proof} We now take a look at a way to establish a new upper bound for $n/\varphi(n)$.
 First we provide an algorithm which is derived from Akbary et al. \cite{A}.
-They developed an algorithm that calculates the exceptions to the following inequality where $0 < \epsilon < 1$ and $\omega(n)$ is the number of distinct prime divisors of $n$
+They developed an algorithm that calculates the exceptions to the following inequality where $0 < \epsilon < 1$ and $\omega(n)$ is the number of distinct prime divisors of $n$:

 For an integer $n$ and an integer $\beta \geq \omega(n)\geq 2$ they showed that if